The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Methods

-In our simplest case, we fix the inner disk edge at $r_{\rm in} = 0.01$ au for the entire disk lifetime.
-This fixed edge can be interpreted in two ways: If tied to corotation, it corresponds to $P_\star = 1$ day for a $0.1 M_\odot$ star (see Eq. \ref{eq:corotation_rin}), i.e. right at the USP limit.
-Alternatively, if interpreted as the magnetospheric truncation radius, this location would imply a very low field of $B_{\star} = 60$ G (see Eq. \ref{eq:rin_description}).
-Thus, this scenario mimics the common 'fixed edge' assumption in formation studies, though at a closer-in radius than typically adopted. \\\\ Table \ref{tab:diskscenarios} summarizes the assumptions and resulting $r_{\rm in}$ ranges for each case.
-Figure \ref{fig:Innerdiskedgeevolv} shows the temporal evolution of $r_{\rm in}$ for the three scenarios explored in this work. \\ Note that this study extends the work of \cite{Sanchez2024}, who adopted a fixed inner disk edge of $\approx 0.02$ au and found that no USP planets could be formed with this inner disk edge location in their scenarios.
-To enable a direct comparison with their results, scenarios OUT[M] and IN[C] are therefore initialized with a truncation radius of $\approx 0.02$ au.
+Note that this study extends the work of \cite{Sanchez2024}, who adopted a fixed inner disk edge of $\approx 0.02$ au and found that no USP planets could be formed with this inner disk edge location in their scenarios.
+To enable a direct comparison with their results, scenarios OUT[M] and IN[C] were therefore initialized with a truncation radius of $\approx 0.02$ au.
 Scenario FIX instead adopts a smaller inner edge to probe more extreme truncation conditions that may favor USP formation, whereas Scenario IN[C] represents an intermediate configuration among the evolving-edge cases, starting slightly farther out than OUT[M] and ending slightly closer-in than the fixed configuration.
-We highlight that the initial stellar periods assumed in these scenarios are consistent with the observed range for young low-mass stars \citep[e.g.][]{IrwinAndBouvier2009, Newtonetal2016}.
+We highlight that the initial stellar periods assumed in these scenarios are consistent with the observed range for young low-mass stars \citep[e.g.,][]{IrwinAndBouvier2009, Newtonetal2016}.
 Together, these three prescriptions span a wide range of plausible inner disk edge evolutions, from fixed to inward- or outward-drifting, enabling us to test how each pathway affects the formation of USP and SP planets.